crazyyy/wp-framework/wordpress/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.9.4 =
+- The sort order and orderby parameters now use a whitelisting approach for sanitization.

+= 3.9.3 =
+- Fixed the sort order not working in the 404 error logging and account activity page.

+= 3.9.2 =
+- Added a check for registration captcha feature to prevent errors when using another captcha plugin.
+- Improved a few SQL statements.

+= 3.9.1 =
+- Added new "Force Logout" feature which will instantly force a certain user to be logged out of their session.
+(See the "Logged In Users" tab in User Login menu)
+- Added more security protection for aiowps log files by creating .htaccess file and rules.
+AIOWPS log files can now only be viewed via dashboard menu, in new tab called "AIOWPS Logs".
+(NOTE:This security currently applies only for apache or similar servers)
+- Added backticks to SQL statement for DB prefix change to help prevent errors.
+- Added protection against possible SQL injection attacks.

+= 3.9.0 =
+- Added some robustness to the file-scan code.
+- Added extra security to all relevant list table instances to prevent unlikely malicious deletion commands.
+- Fixed the user agent part of the blacklist settings code to allow user-agents to be cleared upon saving.

 = 3.8.9 =
 - Fixed bug in the new feature which allows permanent blocking of IP addresses that create 404 events.